History of Jazz Chisholm Jr. in Timeline

 September 2, 2020: First MLB At-Bat

-In 2021, Chisholm made the Marlins roster out of spring training as the team's starting second baseman.
-He had a .248 batting average, 18 home runs, 53 RBIs, and 23 stolen bases, and the fastest sprint speed among major league second basemen at 29.1 feet/second.
+In 2021, Jazz Chisholm became the starting second baseman for the Miami Marlins.
+He showcased his speed, recording the fastest sprint speed among major league second basemen at 29.1 feet/second.

-By mid-season 2022, Chisholm was hitting for a .254 batting average with 14 home runs and was named the starting second baseman for the National League in the All-Star Game, becoming the first Bahamian-born player to make the roster.
-However, he was placed on the injured list on June 29, 2022, due to a lower back strain, and later diagnosed with a stress reaction in his lower back in July, causing him to miss at least six weeks.
-It was confirmed on September 10, 2022 that Chisholm would be out for the rest of the season.
+In 2022, Jazz Chisholm was named the starting second baseman for the National League in the All-Star Game, becoming the first Bahamian-born player to make the All-Star Game roster.
+However, he was placed on the injured list on June 29 and later diagnosed with a stress reaction in his lower back on July 22, causing him to miss at least six weeks and eventually the rest of the season, confirmed on September 10.

-On October 10, 2023, following the season, Chisholm underwent surgery to repair turf toe in his right foot.
+On October 10, 2023, after the season, Jazz Chisholm underwent surgery to repair turf toe in his right foot.

-On July 27, 2024, the Marlins traded Chisholm to the New York Yankees in exchange for minor league prospects Agustín Ramírez, Jared Serna, and Abrahan Ramírez.
+On July 27, 2024, the Marlins traded Jazz Chisholm to the New York Yankees for minor league prospects Agustín Ramírez, Jared Serna, and Abrahan Ramírez.

-In 2024, Chisholm's salary was set at $2.6 million through arbitration.
-The Marlins resumed playing him as a second baseman amid trade rumors.
+In 2024, Jazz Chisholm's salary was set at $2.6 million through arbitration.
+Amid trade rumors, the Marlins resumed playing him as a second baseman.